- How do I contact Microcosm?

 - How is your book distinct from similar books that are in print?

 - Have you visited your local bookstores and surveyed their selection?

 - Have you researched similar books on Amazon?

 If we are not able to publish your work, it's not a rejection of you or the quality of the work.
 It is likely that it just falls outside of our editorial guidelines and we know from experience that we are not the right place to be able to get your work to an audience.
 Best of luck to you and keep on doing what matters to you!

 Thanks for wanting to work with us!↑

 How can I help?

 Thank you for wanting to support what we do!

 BFF Program: Like a CSA (Community-Supported Agriculture) share that gives farmers a guarantee before their crops are harvested, our BFF's help us by paying upfront for their zines and books!
 Publishing our titles means we pay the printing costs before any books are sold, so every BFF gives us peace of mind.
 Plus, it's awesome for people to get mailed something new every month of the subscription!
 Check out the BFF program here.

 Sliding Scale Pricing: The standby of DIY venues, museums, and house shows—pay-what-you-can prices allow people to give within their means.
-We don't know of any other publisher that does this, but Microcosm offers sliding scale prices for titles we produce!
-We try to put stuff out for cheap, so extra dollars go a long way to keep our pricing sustainable.
+We don't know of any other publisher that does this, but Microcosm offers sliding scale prices for books we publish!
+We try to keep our books affordable, so extra dollars go a long way to keep our pricing sustainable.